Technical and Vocational Education Act

 Article 18

-Technical and vocational colleges and universities shall enhance their vocational competence-oriented programs and work with skills-based senior high schools, general senior high schools with affiliated vocational program divisions, and comprehensive senior high schools that provide vocational programs, to jointly set up mechanisms articulating their respective programs to facilitate the fostering of students’ vocational competencies.
+Technical and vocational colleges and universities shall enhance occupational competency-oriented curriculum and work with technology-oriented senior high schools, special course groups affiliated to general senior high schools and comprehensive senior high schools to establish the curriculum transitional mechanism to help train students’ occupational competency.

 Article 19